 Every learner is an individual with unique characteristics, learning styles and developmental needs.
 AT UKTD we recognise that by having a greater understanding of our learners' diverse qualities and needs, we can ensure that their access to education and study is not limited or compromised.

-The diagram on the next page shows a number of areas where learner diversity can be seen.
+The diagrams below show a number of areas where learner diversity can be seen.